Nonmetric Multidimensional Scaling with Stable Solution from Random Starts, Axis Scaling and Species Scores

 solutions.
 NMDS is usually run with a low number dimensions

-what you are doing and drastically reduce k
+what you are doing and drastically reduce k.
+For very

 heterogeneous data sets with partial disjunctions, it may help to